sfunk02/clawcar/README.md

 * CYS S3003 Servos were replaced with the Tiankongrc MG996R Servos.
 The new servos have metal components in order to provide greater torque, which allows smoother function of the arms.

 ### Updates to Code
-Code was cleaned up for clarity: The previous version was very clunky and repetitive, but the function of the new version is identitical, apart from minor tweaks and bug fixes.
+Code was cleaned up for clarity; the previous version was very clunky and repetitive.
+The function of the updated code is identitical, apart from minor tweaks and bug fixes.

 #### The code below shows a basic function for one arm motion (button 1).
 For the full code, look at [Code version 1.1](clawcar1.1.py)